Mjzeolla/LaundryConnect2/README.md

 ## Group member contributions

-**Andrew Kerekon**:
-- Worked on frontend
-  - Added UI flair
-  - Persisted user login on refresh
-  - Improved accessibility by modifying components
-- Worked on backend
-  - Implemented getting a user's name
-  - Created functionality to change a user's password
-- Worked on the My Account Page
-  - Implemented registration and login

 **Owen McGinley**:
 - Developed the webscraper for the laundry data
   - Hosted webscraper on personal server